Join Here | Log In

 Image from cancer.gov

-Epigenetics refers to the process by which genes turn ‘on or off’.
-Essentially, there are multiple ways of marking genes to be turned on for translation or to be turned off and not translated.
+Epigenetics is a term that refers to the process by which genes are turned ‘on or off’ as a way of controlling gene expression.
+There are multiple ways of marking genes to be turned on for transcription and translation or to be turned off and not transcribed or not translated.
+Gene expression can also be controlled after the mRNA is translated into the protein, which is called post-translational modification.

-Once mRNA is created, it moves out of the cell nucleus and into the cytosol for translation into a protein by the ribosomes.
-Along the way, there are a bunch of ways that the mRNA can be modified so that it can’t complete the steps needed to be turned into a protein.
-It can also be modified to produce slightly different proteins or enzymes.
-Furthermore, there is a way to modify the mRNA so that it facilitates translation into proteins.
-(These mRNA modifications are known as the epitranscriptome.)
+Once the mRNA copy of a gene is created, it moves out of the cell nucleus and into the cytosol for translation into a protein by the ribosomes.
+Along the way, there are a bunch of ways that the mRNA can be modified so that it can’t complete the steps needed to be turned into the protein.
+It can also be modified or spliced to produce slightly different proteins or enzymes.
+There are ways to modify the mRNA so that it facilitates translation into the protein more quickly.
+MicroRNAs can attach to the mRNA to prevent translation.

 Adding a methyl marker to mRNA: writers

-One of the most common ways that mRNA is altered is through methylation markers attaching at certain spots on the mRNA.
+One of the most common ways that mRNA is altered is through methylation markers attaching at specific spots on the mRNA.

 The most common spot on the mRNA is a certain adenosine molecule that a methyl group can be attached to.
 This is called N6-methyladenosine (m6A) modification.